angelajfisher/meeting-mate/README.md

 ## How It Works

-There are two parts to Meeting Mate: the Zoom webhook listener and the integration with the Discord API.
-These two processes work together to collect, parse, and distribute the Zoom meeting data.
+There are two main parts to Meeting Mate: the Zoom webhook listener and the integration with the Discord API.
+These two processes work together to collect, parse, and distribute the Zoom meeting data, united by an orchestrator.

 ### Zoom Webhook Listener

 The webhook listener is a simple HTTP server that accepts JSON data from Zoom's servers.

-When a meeting watch is active, the server will take incoming meeting data and send the relevant updates to the bot process to be parsed into a Discord message.
+When a meeting watch is active, the server will take incoming meeting data and send the relevant updates to the orchestrator to be formatted into data used by the bot process to send a Discord message.
 If there is no meeting watch active, it will toss the incoming data.

 The Zoom API documentation for meeting webhooks can be referenced [here](https://developers.zoom.us/docs/api/rest/reference/zoom-api/events/).